gobid/knowledge-map-cheatsheets/README.md

 This project SHOULD ALSO help with writing proofs or arguments by surfacing all reference theorems / concepts in one place.

+Finally, this project should stop you from feeling guilty about forgetting what you learned a few years ago by reminding you with ample context.

 Explore these subjects to grasp the fundamentals of all knowledge:
 1. Mathematics
 2. Statistics